 The organization is the name of the location where the resources will be shipped.
 The organization name must match the name or sign on the outside of the building.

 14. Why don’t you accept donations?

 We are self- funded and do not accept donations of any kind.
 This is our opportunity to give back to the Lord for His graciousness to our Foundation.

-We strive to review applications within 2 days of receipt.
-Fulfillment and shipping typically takes another 2 days.
+We strive to review applications within two business days of receipt.
+Fulfillment and shipping typically takes another two business days.
 Depending on the shipping location, it may take up to a week for actual delivery.
 If we have any challenges with the address we are shipping to, questions about your ministry effort, etc. it will increase the review time until all questions are answered.
 Please submit an application a minimum of 4 weeks, but no more than 6 weeks, before your event to ensure our ability to ship resources to you in a timely manner.

 Pray for our Foundation and those using our free resources that they may be used properly and for furthering God’s Kingdom within our mission focus and calling.

 The 1687 Foundation is self-funded and does not accept donations.
 Anyone who would like to make a donation – may we suggest the Military Missions Network, Puppies Behind Bars, or another military ministry program.
 We have provided direct links for your convenience.